Doctorate in Clinical Psychology

 Dr Joanne Herdman - Clinical Tutor

-Dr Arabella Kurtz - Senior Clinical Tutor/NHS Line Manager
+Dr Arabella Kurtz - Senior Clinical Tutor (currently on secondment within region)

-Miss Penny Lorriman - Placement Administrator/PA to Senior Clinical Tutors
+Miss Penny Lorriman - Placement Administrator/PA to Course Director

 Dr Steve Melluish - Head of Clinical Practice/NHS Line Manager

 Ms Aphrodite Papailiadi - Course Administrator (currently on maternity leave)

 Mrs Maria Tosh - Course Secretary (Academic)